oneeve8/kobble-data/content/markdown.md

 Click the pencil icon above in your files to edit markdown in Kobble.
 The Markdown view is separated into two windows: the Markdown syntax is in the top window and the result appears in the bottoms window.
 Both windows scroll down.
-Keep the markdown syntax format screen open so you can see both as you read this.
 (Toggle back to the paper icon to select result view only)

 Header = # hashtag before and after the heading: